TheRiisager/db_assignment_02/README.md

 ## Database operations
 A use for the distance relationship could be proximity based recommendations for users, when browsing Airbnb listings.
 If a user is looking at one listing in an area, it might be useful to show other listings that are close by. <br>
 You would do this by following each relationship between listings that are below a set distance.
-A configurable radius for the recommendations can be set, by traversing the graph and adding the distances until it exceeds a maximum.
+A configurable radius for the recommendations can be set, by traversing the graph until the cumulative distance exceeds a maximum.

+## SQL comparison
+To accomplish a similar proximity recommendations query in a relational database, one would need to query a larger amount of data, since one would need to check every listing, at least within a broad geographical location, in order to figure out if it's close.
+Some SQL databases come with geospatial functionality, but it would still be a larger operation than simply following the relationships in a graph database.<br>
+The process of insertion would, however, be more complex in a graph database.
+Since, in a relational database, a new row would simply be inserted, whereas the graph database would need to create the relationships between nodes whenever a new node is inserted.
+This means that the graph solution lends itself well to cases like this, where the read performance is prioritized over write performance.
+For example in this scenario, there will most likely be vastly more people wanting to browse listings on airbnb than there are hosts who create listings.